TeamPlantTheSeed/memoryApp/README.md

-The first you will see is a welcome page inviting you to LogIn and explaining mail purpose of the App:
+The first screen you will see is a welcome page inviting you to log in and explaining the main purpose of the App:

 ![HomePage](/client/public/images/homepage1.png)

 ![HomePage](/client/public/images/homepage2.png)

-Once you Loged In you can create a new Card:
+Once you are logged in you can create a new card:

 ![Create a Card](./client/public/images/createNewCard.png)